jarviscanada/jarvis_data_eng_StevenWen/linux_sql/README.md

 ```

 ### host_info.sh
-This script collects hardware information from the current host and inserts it into the host_info table in the PostgreSQL database.
+This script collects hardware information from the current host and inserts it into the `host_info` table in the PostgreSQL database.
 **Usage**
 ```bash
 bash ./scripts/host_info.sh psql_host psql_port db_name db_user db_password
 ```
 ### host_usage.sh
-This script collects usage metrics from the current host and inserts them into the host_usage table.
+This script collects usage metrics from the current host and inserts them into the `host_usage` table.
 It is designed to be executed every minute via cron.
 **Usage**
 ```bash
 bash ./scripts/host_usage.sh psql_host psql_port db_name db_user db_password
 ```
 ### crontab
-cron is used to schedule host_usage.sh so that usage metrics are collected and inserted into the database automatically every minute.
+cron is used to schedule `host_usage.sh` so that usage metrics are collected and inserted into the database automatically every minute.
 **Usage**
 To edit the crontab for the current user:
 ```bash
 crontab -e
 ```
-Add the line to run 'host_usage.sh' every minute:
+Add the line to run `host_usage.sh` every minute:
 ```bash
 * * * * * bash /path/to/host_usage.sh psql_host psql_port host_agent db_user db_password
 ```